 Here is a list of questions you should ask your lawyer whilst having preliminary discussions about your legal issue with a commercial lawyer.

-There are two types of question you should be asking a potential lawyer.
+There are two broad questions you should be asking a commercial lawyer.

 Firstly, you should be asking general questions about the lawyer.
-These general questions generally concern the lawyer’s background, experience, how they operate and the services you can expect from them.
-Asking these general questions will help you ascertain whether the lawyer is suitable to handle your issue.
+These general questions will help you understand the lawyer’s background, experience, how they operate and the services you can expect from them.
+Asking these general questions will help you ascertain whether the lawyer is suitable for your specific issue.

-Secondly, you should be asking specific questions regarding your legal issue.
-The aim of these questions is to ascertain exactly how the lawyer will deal with your legal issue and whether they are suitable specifically in that area.
+Secondly, you should be asking specific, business-related questions regarding your legal issue.
+Asking these questions will help you ascertain how the lawyer will deal with your legal issue and whether they are suitable specifically in that area.

-Some lawyers may have practiced the law for a long time and may be highly experienced.
-Other lawyers may be relatively inexperienced.
+Some lawyers may have practised the law for a long time and are highly experienced, while other lawyers may be newly qualified.

-Generally, the more experienced a lawyer is, the greater their expertise in a particular area of law.
+Generally, the more experienced a lawyer is, the greater their expertise in certain areas of law.
 It takes years of practice for lawyers, dealing with cases in a particular area of law, to develop deep expertise in that area.
 However, this does not necessarily mean that your legal issues will not be dealt with equally as well by a lawyer with less experience.
 The amount of time they have been practising the law should merely be one of the factors you consider.

-Whether you should opt for a more experienced lawyer, who has practiced the law for longer, or a less experienced lawyer will be influenced by how complex your legal issue is and your budget amongst other factors.
+Whether you should opt for a more experienced lawyer or a less experienced lawyer will depend on how complex your legal issue is and what your budget allows.

-The more cases the lawyer has handled surrounding your issue, the more experience they will have and the better, in turn, they will be able to navigate and handle your issue.
+The more cases the lawyer has handled surrounding your issue, the more experience they will have and the better they will be able to navigate and handle your issue.